 There are many diamond cuts available in the market today, some of which are very popular and common while others are quite uncommon.
 One such uncommon cut amongst diamonds is the briolette cut.
-If you have never heard about this diamond before, then you must read this article to know why you should think about buying a beautiful Briolette.
+If you have never heard about this lab-created diamond before, then you must read this article to know why you should think about buying a beautiful Briolette.

-What is Briolette Cut Diamonds?
+What is a Briolette Cut Diamond?

 The facets on a briolette are all triangular, entirely covering the circular cross-section of the stone.
 It is one of the antique diamond cuts, which was discovered long back before the 19th century.
 The Briolette diamond is a somewhat teardrop-shaped stone with elongated triangular facets.